-On Copy A (Form W-2), do not enter more than four items in box 12.
+On Copy A (Form W-2), do not enter more than ΤΙΡ four items in box 12.
 If more than four items need to be reported in box 12, use a separate Form W-2 to report the additional items (but enter no more than four items on each Copy A (Form W-2)).
 On all other copies of Form W-2 (Copies B, C, etc.), you may enter more than four items in box 12 when using an approved substitute Form W-2.
 See Multiple forms on page 9.

-Use the IRS code designated below for the item that you are entering, followed by the dollar amount for that item.
+Use the IRS code designated below for the item you are entering, followed by the dollar amount for that item.
 Even if only one item is entered, you must use the IRS code designated for that item.
 Enter the code using a capital letter.
-Leave at least one space blank after the code, and enter the dollar amount on the same line.
 Use decimal points but not dollar signs or commas.
 For example, if you are reporting \$5,300.00 in elective deferrals under a section 401(k) plan, the entry would be D 5300.00 (not A 5300.00 even though it is the first or only entry in this box).
-Report the IRS code to the left of the vertical line in boxes 12a-d and money amount to the right of the vertical line.
+Report the IRS code to the left of the vertical line in boxes 12a-12d and money amount to the right of the vertical line.